A Solution for Blockchain Scalability

 Currently, every computer maintaining Bitcoin and Ethereum network are working on the same public ledger.
 Every node has to process every single transaction.
 Adding more computers into the network improves only security but not efficiency.
-A blockchain trilemma is formed as none of the mentioned blockchains can achieve scalability, security, and decentralization at the same time.
+A blockchain trilemma is none of the mentioned blockchains can achieve scalability, security, and decentralization at the same time.

 What is Sharding?